dguzenko/newdocs/docs/zoocart.md

   * **Site partials:** place your customized .php template file in the folder with the following path: *templates / < your template > / html / plg_system_zoocart / partials / < layout.php >*.
   * **Administrator partials:** place your customized .php template file in the folder with the following path: *administrator / templates / < your template > / html / plg_system_zoocart / partials / < layout.php >*.

 **E.g.:** We would like to change the view of the Print Order layout in the Administration.
 To do this we need to override the layout template *print.php*.
-The overriden layout will have the path: *administrator / templates/ < your template > / html / plg_system_zoocart / order / print.php*.
+The overriden layout will have the path: *administrator / templates/ < your template > / html / plg_system_zoocart / orders / print.php*.

 **Important:** Name of your custom .php file should be the same as standard one.
 You can see names of standard layouts templates here: *plugins / system / zoocart / zoocart / views*.